-'Tis the season—sea turtle nesting season, that is.
+Just a reminder that 'tis the season—sea turtle nesting season, that is.
 May 1 through October 31 on the Crystal Coast of North Carolina is when female sea turtles return to the beach of their birth to start the circle of life all over again.
 The sea turtles come ashore this time of year and find a good place to lay their clutch (their group of eggs).
 Then, it's a waiting game until the hatchlings emerge and make the most harrowing journey of their lives from the comfort of the nest to the freedom of the ocean.
 Getting there is the hardest part, as there are so many potential obstacles that could deter or even end the journey prematurely.
-It's quite an adventure, to say the least!
+It's quite an adventure, to say the least.

+Now it's your turn.
 How many of these sea turtle facts do you know?
-Let's see!
+Let's find out!